Vallée de Montmorency bus network

-Vallée de Montmorency (formerly: Valmy) is a French bus network run by Île-de-France Mobilités and Plaine Vallée structure.
-The network is operated by Transdev via its society Transdev Valmy since August 1, 2021.
+Vallée de Montmorency (formerly: Valmy) is a French bus network run by Île-de-France Mobilités and Communauté d'agglomération Plaine Vallée.
+The network is operated by Transdev through his subsidiary Transdev Valmy from August 1, 2021.

-It consists of 18 lines (including 13 regular lines, 1 school line, 1 DRT and 2 night lines) which mainly serve the communities of the vallée de Montmorency.
+It consists of 15 lines which mainly serve the communities of the vallée de Montmorency.
+The network is also completed with two night lines and a demand-responsive transport.

 History

 The network was created in the 1950s as Valmy, initialism using the name of vallée de Montmorency.
 It mainly served the municipalities of Andilly, Enghien-les-Bains, Montmorency, Saint-Gratien, Sarcelles and Soisy-sous-Montmorency.

 Network development

 Progressive developments

 In June 1999, a project to create a line 39 aimed at connecting the Pierrefitte - Stains station to l'Hôtel de Ville de Montmagny was abandoned.
 The planned route was finally taken over in January 2000 by shuttles from the RATP ex-line 254.

 On August 30, 2010, the Sunday lines were restructured.
-The red line was integrated into line 14, the yellow line into line 15A, the green line into line 15M, and the blue line into line 110.
+The red line was integrated into the line 14, the yellow line into the line 15A, the green line into the line 15M, and the blue line into the line 110.

-On November 3, 2014, line 14 saw its offer reinforced all week following the increase in the line's ridership.
+On November 3, 2014, the line 14 saw its offer restructured following the increase in the line's ridership.